Open Access Scope in Open GLAM

 Making a large image request for Sta.
 Giustina at Padua by John Robert Cozens (1752–1797) at V&A Search the Collections, accessed 29 April 2019

-Given its copyright policy, one might wonder why the V&A is listed in the Open GLAM survey.
+Given its copyright policy, one might wonder why the V&A is listed in the Open GLAM Survey.
 The V&A’s inclusion is due to its release of 10,000 images with a CC BY licence on Europeana, as part of its involvement in the Europeana Fashion project.
 The chart below puts this instance in the wider context of the V&A’s licensing practice:

 Sources: V&A Search the Collections and Europeana Collections, accessed 29 April 2019

-Open Access Scope in the Open GLAM survey
+Open Access Scope in the Open GLAM Survey

-As these contrasting examples demonstrate, the manner and scope of open access policy and practice vary greatly across the institutions in the Open GLAM survey.
+As these contrasting examples demonstrate, the manner and scope of open access policy and practice vary greatly across the institutions in the Open GLAM Survey.
 Museums which make some of their eligible data available for free reuse typically do so when involved in a specific project or event.
 Beyond the remit of such projects, GLAMs may maintain restrictive policies for the majority of their digital collections.

-Attempting to highlight these disparities in the survey, we introduced ‘Open Access Scope’ (in spreadsheet column F) to indicate whether we believe that a GLAM has released some or all of its eligible data on open access terms.
-(For the purposes of the survey, ‘eligible data’ means digital surrogates of museum-held objects in the public domain where any term of copyright for the material object has expired or never existed in the first place.)
+Attempting to highlight these disparities in the Survey, we introduced ‘Open Access Scope’ (in spreadsheet column F) to indicate whether we believe that a GLAM has released some or all of its eligible data on open access terms.
+(For the purposes of the Survey, ‘eligible data’ means digital surrogates of museum-held objects in the public domain where any term of copyright for the material object has expired or never existed in the first place.)

 Accordingly, for the two above examples, the Open Access Scope of Museums Victoria is listed as ‘all eligible data’ and the Open Access Scope of the V&A is listed as ‘some eligible data’.